brajeshwar/brajeshwar.github.io/_posts/2003/2003-10-07-active-content-deployment-update.md

----
-layout: post
-title: Active Content deployment Update
+# Active Content deployment Update
----

 This message is more for my clients, present, past and future, that I have geared up and updated all present projects to be ready for the future issues with Active Content.
 For past clients, I have contacted most of them, for those whom I have missed, please mail me and I will update for free.
 For future clients, do not worry, things are in shape.